 In some cases, your operations manager or other personnel can handle these internally.
 In other cases, an air specialist like J LL Leach is well-positioned to deliver value-added solutions.

 A comprehensive leak detection review can find numerous air leaks.
 This is not uncommon, especially with older air compressor systems.
 Financial losses resulting from air pressure leaks are considerable.
-These include producing extra air to mitigate the leakage losses, extra wear on equipment when doing so, and additional energy usage.
+These include producing extra air to mitigate the leakage losses, the resulting extra wear on equipment, and additional energy usage.
+Studies show that air leaks can account for up to 30% of compressed air system losses, making leak detection critical for efficiency improvement.

 Overworked air systems affect system reliability.
 Industrial facilities will not necessarily connect air leakage with declining system performance.
 However, a whole system review isolates less obvious causes through a detailed analysis of the data.
 Our team then identifies areas for improvement and makes recommendations to boost performance and efficiency.